 At many of our program locations, we offer specialized integrated treatment of substance use presentations and trauma reactions, such as PTSD.
-This programming focuses on stabilizing eating disorder and substance abuse symptoms, reducing urges, enhancing motivation, and developing alternative coping capacities and changing the way clients think about themselves and their world.
-We use the concept of “healthy self” and “disordered self” dialogues as a model for building symptom control, self-awareness, and perspective.
-Specific challenges and assignments address both eating disorder and substance abuse factors building personal accountability, distress tolerance, emotional regulation, and interpersonal effectiveness.
+This programming focuses on stabilizing eating disorder, substance use and PTSD symptomatology; reducing urges, enhancing motivation, developing alternative coping capacities and changing the way clients think about themselves and their world.
+We use the concept of “healthy self ” and “disordered self ” dialogues as a model for building symptom control, self-awareness and perspective.
+Specific challenges and assignments address eating disorder, trauma and substance abuse factors.
+These assignments help build personal accountability, distress tolerance, grounding skills, emotional regulation and interpersonal effectiveness.

-- Full assessment and screening that guide development of the treatment plan
+- Full assessment and screening guide development of treatment plan

 - Medical and psychiatric assessment and monitoring

 - Motivational enhancement therapy to address ambivalence and support behavior change